numpy/numpy/doc/neps/nep-0042-new-dtypes.rst

 **Alternatives:**

 The use of casting for common dtype (instance) determination neatly separates the concerns and allows for a minimal set of duplicate functionality being implemented.
-In cases of mixed DType (classes), it also adds an additional indirection into finding the common dtype.
+In cases of mixed DType (classes), it also adds an additional step to finding the common dtype.
 The common dtype (of two instances) could thus be implemented explicitly to avoid this indirection, potentially only as a fast-path.
 The above suggestion assumes that this is, however, not a speed relevant path,